What are the Best Corner Toilets For Small Bathrooms? 2018 Reviews & Buying Guide

 Although a single flush system, here’s a hack to get dual flush.
 Push the handle slightly to get a light flush (liquid waste), or push all the way down to get a heavier flush for the big ones.

-The Cadet-3 triangle toilet is a gravity assist toilet that uses 1.6 GPF.
+The Cadet-3 triangle toilet is a gravity assist flushing system that uses 1.6 gallons of water per flush.
 The triangular tank holds enough water, more than the conventional 1.6 gallons of flush.
 The extra water in the tanks provides additional pressure for the normal flush so you can guarantee you will never see your droplets ever again.

 All necessary parts are supplied (except the supply hose), so installation is fairly easy.
 No additional tools are required as it comes with what’s needed.

-You may wonder why you don’t see that many corner toilets in the U.S. The reason is simple: The installation of corner toilet pipe is different from a traditional toilet.
+You may wonder why you don’t see that many corner toilets in the U.S. The reason is simple: The installation of corner toilet pipe is different from a traditional water closet.

 Bear with me here, I’m going to be a little bit technical.